Inferring Compositional 4D Scenes without Ever Seeing One

 \textbf{Analysis of Attention Mixing.} Fig.~\ref{fig:ablation_final} qualitatively validates our \emph{Attention Mixing} strategy.
 Without it, the model fails to ground dynamic objects in their static context, resulting in artifacts where the cat overlaps with the lamp stand and humans are not sitting where they are supposed to.
 In contrast, by alternating between spatial and temporal attention in the Attention Mixing strategy, our model makes dynamic objects aware of static placements.
 This leads to reconstructions that are significantly more spatially accurate, validating our strategy for modeling plausible temporal evolutions in multi-object scenes.

 We report quantitative results in two forms.
 Because no compositional 4D dataset with object-level decomposition exists, our main evaluation relies on user studies in \cref{fig:teaser}.B, where our method is preferred over a standard generative baseline (without Attention Mixing) by a factor of 12 (87\% vs. 6.9\%).
 We also evaluate on CMU Panoptic~\cite{panoptic,Joo_2018_CVPR} point clouds \emph{by registering only the first frame reconstruction}, where Attention Mixing reduces the average CD from 35.91 cm to 7.42 cm.
 This demonstrates that COM4D can accurately capture multiple dynamic shape evolutions in long sequences $>90$ frames, with surprisingly small drifts. \cref{fig:panoptic_quant} visualizes the reconstructions of ours and the baseline.
-Further details appear in the supplementary material.
+Further details and additional quantitive analysis on synthetic compositional data appear in the supplementary material.